Bhaveshz654/Mutual-Fund-Analysis/README.md

 # Mutual Fund Analysis

-In this project, we conducted a comprehensive analysis of a Axis Small Cap mutual fund using historical NAV data over a three-year period.
-We computed key performance and risk metrics—including daily returns, cumulative returns, absolute returns, CAGR, Sharpe ratio, and Sortino ratio—to assess the fund's overall performance.
+In this project, I conducted a comprehensive analysis of a Axis Small Cap mutual fund using historical NAV data over a three-year period.
+I computed key performance and risk metrics—including daily returns, cumulative returns, absolute returns, CAGR, Sharpe ratio, and Sortino ratio—to assess the fund's overall performance.
 These metrics were then benchmarked against a set of peer funds to evaluate relative performance on a risk-adjusted basis.

 ---